xwl/hightlight-tail/README.md

 The CPU eaten depends mainly on two variables:
 `highlight-tail-steps' and `highlight-tail-timer'.
 So combine with these two to achieve satisfactory performance.

+## Terminals

+Highlight-tail doesn't work on terminals (only in window-systems like X11)